kyleiwaniec/mobile-menu/README.md

 DEPENDENCIES:

-The menu is comprised of three main files: the HTML, the CSS, and a JavaScript file.
+The menu is comprised of HTML, CSS, and JavaScript.

-mobile-menu-flip.html
-mobile-menu-flip.css
+mobile-menu-flip.html & mobile-menu-flip.css

-mobile-menu-slide.hml
-mobile-menu-slide.css
+mobile-menu-slide.hml & mobile-menu-slide.css

 Both menus require:

-jquery.js
-mobile-menu-static.js
+jquery.js & mobile-menu-static.js
 (there is also a dynamic version in which the menu is populated via AJAX from JSON)